-Get all twelve of our new poetry collections released as they are released 2022
+Get all fifteen of our new poetry collections released as they are released 2023

 Featuring new work by:

 April Nathan Shepherson, Sandra Renew May Ally Chua, Alvin Pang & George Szirtes June Erin Shiel, Owen Bullock July K A Nelson, Martin Dolan September Es Foong, Brendan Ryan, Thabani Tshuma October Jennifer Allen, Brent Cantwell November Jen Webb, Kerry Greer